 - 3 Sports Bras and Strapless Sports Bra – no underwire in these so easier to pack and won’t rub in the heat

 - 1 Underwire t-shirt Bra – because I figure I need some support every now and then….I don’t want to be 30 something with nanna boobs.

 - Bikini Top – for wearing under my top to the water festivals or anywhere else water may be involved (they have a bit more padding than the sports bra….if you know what I mean)

 - 5 pairs of Socks

-- 1 piece Swimsuit – I love my swimsuit from swimsuits 4 all – just a perfect fit and fashionable too!
+- 1 piece Swimsuit – I love my swimsuits from swimsuits 4 all – just a perfect fit and fashionable too!

 - 5 Pairs Underwear – they are light, don’t take up too much room, and Im not the biggest fan of constant laundry.
 Update 2017: I am currently loooving Fruit of the Loom breathable underwear – they are great for hot climates!

 - Light Cardigan – because YES I AM a sooky lala and get cold all the time, even in Asia!

 - Light Shawl – not pictured, a shawl is good to always have on you to quickly cover your shoulders to get into temples etc

 - Bandlettes – not pictured, wear these thigh bands to save your legs from “chub rub”.
 We’ve all experienced the pain of having our legs rub together while out walking – this product is a god send and fixes this problem.